top of page

 We have made a video on How to practice Kumbhaka pranayama on our YouTube channel.
 Please subscribe for more inspirational content.

-6. Dharana: Dharana, Dhyana, and Samadhi (the sixth, seventh, and eighth limbs) together are called Sanyam, which translates as “control.”
-These steps are often studied together, as they are a direct progression of the spirit (Atman).
-Dharana means focus, as we focus on each Chakras, it channelized the necessary cosmic energy and activates them.
+6. Dharana: Dharana, Dhyana, and Samadhi, the sixth, seventh, and eighth limbs of yoga, are collectively known as Sanyama, meaning "control."
+These stages are frequently studied in unison as they represent a sequential advancement of the spirit or Atman.
+Dharana signifies concentration, and as we focus on each of the Chakras, it channels the requisite cosmic energy and activates them.

 Shat-Chakra Yoga emphasizes more on focus.